GaoJeffrey/mdbook-lang/doc/en/src/usage.md

 **Notice**
 You should open [https://183.205.132.14:3000](https://183.205.132.14:3000) in your browser and ignore or close the security alert first, othewise you cannot access it when playing your programming language.

-- language.enable: Enable the language for the repl, default value is true.
+- language-enable: Enable the language for the repl, default value is true.

 - disable-devtool-auto : Disable the browser debugger automatically, default value is false.
 - ace-strict: Enable the strict mode of ace editor, default value is false.
 When enabled, the editor will not allow the user to cut, copy, and paste code in ACE editor.